nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The price range, characteristics and priority fields are optional.<br>
-Only the price range and characteristics fields can be reset to "Not Specified" by entering an empty flag.
+Only the price range and characteristics fields can be reset to "Not Specified" by entering an empty flag e.g. "-c  ".
-The priority field will default to "Normal" if the flag is not used. e.g. `-c  `.
+The priority field will default to "Normal" if the flag is not used.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 You cannot add duplicate buyers that have the same phone number or email.
 </div>

 Examples:<br>
-`addbuyer -n Tim -ph 87321237 -e tim@gmail.com -a S648234 -pr HIGH` : Adds a buyer named Tim who has high priority.<br>
+`addbuyer -n Tim -ph 87321237 -e tim@gmail.com -a S648234 -pr HIGH`: Adds a buyer named Tim who has high priority.<br>
-`addbuyer -n Jane -ph 89991237 -e jane@gmail.com -a S123456 -r 200000-500000 -c bright; 5-room` : Adds a buyer named Jane who is looking for a "5-room" property that is "bright" and costs between $200000 - $500000.
+`addbuyer -n Jane -ph 89991237 -e jane@gmail.com -a S123456 -r 200000-500000 -c bright; 5-room`: Adds a buyer named Jane who is looking for a "5-room" property that is "bright" and costs between $200000 - $500000.

 #### Adding a property to the database: `addprop`